willnotwish/sony-tv-kdl32v5500-sound/README.md

 ## Symptoms
 Sound level (volume or tone, I'm not sure which) fluctuates at (say) 0.5 Hz sometimes, making it difficult to hear speech.

+I first noticed this on HDMI input from Virgin TV box.